expl/firebase-emulator-docker/README.md

 # firebase-emulator-docker
-Multi-platform Firebase emulator Docker container
+Multi-platform and simple to use Firebase emulator Docker container